cjpais/writing/serve/projects/index.md

 Need to ensure security of traffic, make sure people operating base stations cannot snoop on traffic going through the network.
 Fink brought this up.

+Computer/Cell Tower should be able to run on solar.

 ## [[My Design Language]]

 * maybe taking inspo from interior design